Ph.D. Program

 Course Work

 All full-time[3] graduate students pursuing the Ph.D. degree in Mechanical Engineering at UMBC are recommended to successfully complete the designated Core Curriculum within their first year of study.
+Incoming Ph.D. students who have already completed an M.S. or equivalent degree (at UMBC or elsewhere) may request an exemption from no more than two of the required graduate core courses.

 Supplementary courses are intended to round out a student’s overall program of study and can be used to define a secondary area of study, to pursue a useful but un-focused study, and/or to gain credit for further mathematics courses.
 Supplementary courses should be primarily from one of the thematic areas within the Mechanical Engineering Department.
 However, courses from other departments in the College of Engineering and from other branches of the physical, mathematical, or biological sciences may also be included to round out a student’s overall program of study.
 All courses from outside the Mechanical Engineering Department must have prior approval of the student’s academic advisor and the Graduate Program Director.